nozomiishii/dotfiles/README.md

 ## When the google-backup-and-sync is complete 🎉

-clean up temporary dotfiles, and go to the directory
+Clean up temporary dotfiles, and go to the directory

 ```shell
   rm -rf ~/Desktop/dotfiles && cd ~/Google\ Drive/settings/dotfiles